Human-Oriented-ATP/proof-specimen/conflict-driven/README.md

 *Details* are in [the full pdf][14].

+### Either a graph or its complement is connected.

+*High-level:* We are trying to prove “if a graph is not connected, its complement must be.”
+There are two ways to strengthen this statement:
+- Unfolding the definition of connectedness, this really means “If there are  two vertices with * no path* between them in a graph, then the graph’s complement is connected.”
+It ends up being useful to weaken the hypothesis (and therefore  strengthen the statement) to  “If there are two vertices with * no path of length 1 or 2* between them in a graph, then the graph’s is connected.”
+- Alternately, it could also be useful to strengthen the target (and therefore strengthen) to “If a graph is not connected, its complement is connected *and has diameter at most 3*.”

+*Details* are in [the pdf of the proof][15], [a point-and-click proof][16], [analysis of the proof][17], and [ideas for automating the proof.][18]

 # The Complement

 _Proofs where a conflict-inspired lemma is easily derived, but not helpful to proof discovery._